 Section 3.20 Compliance with Environmental Laws.
 There are no actions, suits, investigations, liabilities, inquiries, Proceedings or Orders involving the Company or any of its Subsidiaries or any of their respective assets that are pending or, to the Knowledge of the Company, threatened, nor to the Knowledge of the Company, is there any factual basis for any of the foregoing, as a result of any asserted failure of the Company or any of its Subsidiaries of, or any predecessor thereof, to comply with any Environmental Law.
-No environmental clearances are required for the conduct of the business of the Company or any of its Subsidiaries or the consummation of the Contemplated Transactions.
-To the Knowledge of the Company, neither the Company nor any of its Subsidiaries is the owner of any interest in real estate on which any substances have been generated, used, stored, deposited, treated, recycled or disposed of, which substances if known to be present on, at or under such property, would require notification to any Regulatory Authority, clean up, removal or some other remedial action under any Environmental Law at such property or any impacted adjacent or down gradient property.
+No environmental clearances are required for the conduct of the business of the Company or any of its Subsidiaries is the owner of any interest in real estate on which any substances have been generated, used, stored, deposited, treated, recycled or disposed of, which substances if known to be present on, at or under such property, would require notification to any Regulatory Authority, clean up, removal or some other remedial action under any Environmental Law at such property or any impacted adjacent or down gradient property.
 Since January 1, 2014, the Company and each Subsidiary of the Company has complied in all material respects with all Environmental Laws applicable to it and its business operations.

 Section 3.21 Transactions with Affiliates.
-Except as set forth on Schedule 3.21 of the Company Disclosure Schedules, no executive officer or director of the Company or the Bank, Principal Stockholder, immediate family member of any of the foregoing Persons as such term is defined in Regulation O promulgated by the Federal Reserve, or entity that "controls" any of the foregoing Persons with the meaning of Regulation O promulgated by the Federal Reserve has any loan, deposit account or other agreement or arrangement with the Company or Company Bank, or any interest in any material property (whether real, personal or mixed or tangible or intangible) used in or pertaining to the business of the Company or Company Bank.
+Except as set forth on Schedule 3.21 of the Company Disclosure Schedules, no executive officer or director of the Company or the Bank, Principal Stockholder, immediate family member of any of the foregoing Persons as such term is defined in Regulation O promulgated by the Federal Reserve, or entity that "controls" any of the foregoing Persons with the meaning of Regulation O promulgated by the Federal Reserve has any loan, deposit account or other agreement or arrangement with the Company or Company Bank, or any interest in any material property (whether real, personal or mixed or tangible) used in or pertaining to the business of the Company or Company Bank.